M-Ravenmoore/dragons-kitchen/readme/features.md

 ## current working goals

+### css notes

+step in comming soon on index
+space and padding for forms
+new button look
+update the slides and slow them down on recipe search fill details check mark img from designer

 ### ajax and front end js for user recipes

 * create array of measure types and have render dropdown